 Most women return to work or school the day after the procedure.
 Please discuss with a staff member if you have a job that requires physical labor or heavy lifting, so that we can provide you with a doctor’s note, if you so desire.

-Prior to your procedure, it is important that you arrive at our Center with an empty stomach.
+You should eat as soon as you leave Our Center.
+We recommend having a carbonated beverage and a light meal.
+Prior to your procedure, it is important that you arrive at our center with an empty stomach.
 When you set up your appointment, we will provide eating instructions.

 Yes, there are three prescriptions to be taken after the procedure.
 The prescriptions are: an antibiotic to prevent infection, a medication that will help your uterus contract and decrease bleeding, and a third medicine to decrease cramping.